 Woodland Trust tree planting scheme

 Sustainable Chesham received our first delivery of 300 trees (approx 60cm whips) from the Woodland Trust in November which were all planted in the local area.
 We will be repeating the application for more trees later in 2021 so will be looking for more people/places who would like some.
-Ideally we would like them in public places and we are in discussions with local schools and the council to work out how they can be used as a community asset, however we are also looking for individuals to take some to plant in their gardens.
+Ideally we would like them in public places again and we are in discussions with local schools and the council to work out how they can be used as a community asset, however we are also looking for individuals to take some to plant in their gardens.